GraphRAG

 Key Memgraph features

 Memgraph is a graph database that stores your knowledge graph, and it ensures durability of stored data for backup and recovery.
-Refer to our graph modeling guide for tips and tricks on building a knowledge graph.
+Refer to our data modeling and knowledge graph modeling guide for tips and tricks on how to model your knowledge.

 With Memgraph as an in-memory graph database, you can quickly traverse through your graph with deep path traversals and not worry about latency.